Bettingen, Riehen and Viticulture in Canton Basel-Stadt

 The canton of Basel-Stadt consists of three municipalities: Basel, Riehen, and Bettingen.
-Riehen and Bettingen are located on the right bank of the Rhine.
+Riehen and Bettingen are located on the right bank of the Rhine, surrounded by Germany.
 Riehen was already inhabited before the Roman occupation by the Celts.
-Alemanni settled after the Romans ‘ departure in the fifth century.
+The Alemanni settled in the region after the Romans’ departure in the 5th century.

 Reconstruction of a Roman farmhouse on the highest point of the Maienbühl.
 Model: Gemeinde Riehen

-The name Riehen appears for the first time in a document in 1113.
-The bishop of Basel and St. Gall and the monasteries of St. Blasien and Wettingen owned estates in the area and the village.
+The name Riehen first appears in a document in 1113.
+The bishop of Basel and St. Gall, as well as the monasteries of St. Blasien and Wettingen, owned estates in the area and the village.

 St. Martin Church, 11th century